 Drying your own apricots can be a more simple process than you would think.
 I was very happy with my dried apricots especially knowing that they weren’t loaded with sulphur.
 The hardest part is probably picking out good apricots.

 I bought my apricots fully ripe, but even if they aren’t yet, you can put them in a paper bag and leave them by the window and check on them periodically.

 I took my ripe apricots and obviously cleaned them because I don’t enjoy eating dirt.
 Next, I cut them exactly along the middle so I was able to pop the Kernel out easily.
 I turned my apricots inside out so that the flesh was facing up.
-It’s argued on whether you have to do this or not, but to me, it made more sense.
+Whether you have to do this or not is arguable, but to me, it made more sense.
 I took a baking sheet and lined it with parchment paper and spaced the apricots out evenly on it.

 The time varies depending on how big the apricots are and how hot your oven is.
 After they’re done drying, put them somewhere dark and cool like your basement dungeon to cool down.

 Apricot Kernel oil.
 Where to start.
 Apricot Kernel Oil is one of the coolest and most amazing natural products that I’ve ever come across.
 It is made by cold pressing the seed or the pits of apricots and has been cultivated in the East for hundreds if not thousands of years.